IntensiveCoLearning/english_2nd/Ronaldskp.md

 ### 2024.10.15
 Lola said you asked about her potate mashers .
 Your kid is super dope .
 And l was thinking
 ### 2024.10.16
+As a part of that , l was hanging out with a bunch of people over the world
 ### 2024.10.17

 ### 2024.10.18